Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/deauth.md

 - **AP → Station**: Appears to come from the access point, telling the device to disconnect
 - **Station → AP**: Appears to come from the device, telling the AP the device is leaving

-This two-way approach is more effective than one-way attacks since both sides believe the connection was terminated.
+This makes the attack more reliable since both sides think the connection ended.

 ## Frequency band limitations